decentraland/documentation/content/creator/scenes/architecture/component-groups.md

 ```

 {{< hint warning >}}
-**📔 Note**   Keep in mind that component groups take up space in the local memory of the player's machine.
+**📔 Note**:  Keep in mind that component groups take up space in the local memory of the player's machine.
 Usually, the benefit in speed you get from having a group is a tradeoff that is well worth it.
 However, for cases where you'd have a large group that you don't access all that often, it might be better to not have one.
 {{< /hint >}}

 ## Required components